Tamsin Stuart Art

 Framed oil and cold wax on canvas panel

-My first foray into oil and cold wax painting, first landscape and first time I've painted in company.
+My first foray into oils and cold wax, first landscape and first time I'd painted in company.

 £125